popgenmethods/momi2/README.md

 in the top-level directory of momi (where "setup.py" lives).

 If you have problem installing or running, it's probably because of your C compiler.
-The default C compiler in OSX does not support OpenMP.
+The default C compiler in OSX does not support OpenMP and thus will break.
-I've also occasionally run into issues using Anaconda Python on Linux because of the old gcc-4 used to compile Anaconda Python.
+I've also sometimes run into issues with Anaconda Python on Linux because of the old gcc-4 used to compile it (however I can no longer reproduce this error).

 In case you are having issues with the C compiler, it is recommended to install and run momi in a virtual environment, using a C compiler from Anaconda.
 This will both support OpenMP and be fully compatible with the Python used in Anaconda.
 To do this:

 1. Create a new virtual environment named `momi2_env` with `conda create -n momi2_env python=3.5 anaconda` (alternatively, you can use `python=2.7 anaconda`).
 2. Switch to the environment with `source activate momi2_env`
 3. Install the Anaconda distribution of `gcc` with `conda install gcc`.
 Note this will clobber your system `gcc`, which is why we are doing this in a virtual environment.
-3. Install extra dependencies such as `einsum2` and `autograd`.
+4. Install extra dependencies such as `einsum2` and `autograd`.
-4. Install momi2 with `CC=gcc pip install .`.
-The `CC=gcc` is required on OSX, otherwise
+5. Install momi2 with `CC=gcc pip install .` (the `CC=gcc` is required on OSX, otherwise
-the installation will try to use the default `clang` compiler that does not support OpenMP.
+the installation will try to use the default `clang` compiler that does not support OpenMP).

 ## Getting started